 According to Article 20 of the Company Memorandum & Articles of Association of "MOTOR OIL (HELLAS) S.A.", the Board is entitled to deliberate on any affair, matter, deed or action pertaining to the administration of the Company in general or to the management of Company property, to represent the Company in all its relations and transactions with third parties and to take any action that enhances its goals, including the granting to third parties of Company guarantees on behalf of affiliated or related companies, with the exception of only those matters that, according to the provisions of the Law or the Company Memorandum & Articles of Association, fall within the jurisdiction of the General Assembly.
-By decision of the General Assembly, which is made by an open vote following the approval of the Annual Financial Statements, the overall administration of the Company performed in the respective fiscal year may be approved.
-The members of the Board have personal liability to the Company according to the provisions of the Law 4548/2018 (Government Gazette A' 104/ 13.6.
+By decision of the General Assembly, which is made by an open vote following the approval of the Annual Financial Statements, the overall administration of the Board have personal liability to the Company according to the provisions of the Law 4548/2018 (Government Gazette A' 104/ 13.6.
 2018).